Dijana Radović: Early years in municipal politics (2012–16)

-Parliamentarian
+Parliamentarian (2020–present)

-Radović received the fifteenth position on the SPS's list in the 2020 Serbian parliamentary election and was elected when the list won thirty-two seats.
-The Socialists continued their participation in Serbia's coalition government after the election, and Radović served with the administration's parliamentary majority.
+Radović received the fifteenth position on the Socialist Party's list in the 2020 Serbian parliamentary election and was elected when the list won thirty-two seats.
+After the election, the Socialists continued their participation in a coalition government led by the Serbian Progressive Party (SNS), and Radović supported the administration in the assembly.

-In her first assembly term, Radović was a member of the agriculture, forestry, and water management committee; a deputy member of the committee on constitutional and legal issues; a deputy member of the defence and internal affairs committee; a deputy member of the foreign affairs committee; a deputy member of the committee on human and minority rights and gender equality; a deputy member of the committee on the economy, regional development, trade, tourism, and energy; a deputy member of the European integration committee; a deputy member of the committee on administrative, budgetary, and mandate issues; and a deputy member of the European Union–Serbia stabilisation and association committee.
+In her first assembly term, Radović was a member of the agriculture committee and a deputy member of the committee on constitutional and legal issues, the defence and internal affairs committee, the foreign affairs committee, the committee on human and minority rights and gender equality, the economy committee, the European integration committee, the administrative committee, and the European Union–Serbia stabilisation and association committee.
 She was also the head of Serbia's parliamentary friendship group with Trinidad and Tobago and a member of the friendship groups with Bosnia and Herzegovina, Cambodia, China, Egypt, Ireland, Japan, Russia, Slovakia, Tunisia, the United Kingdom, and the United States of America.

 She was promoted to the fourth position on the SPS's list for the 2022 parliamentary election.
 This was tantamount to election, and she was indeed re-elected when the list won thirty-one seats.
-She remains a member of the agriculture committee and is a deputy member of the defence committee; a deputy member of the committee on the judiciary, public administration, and local self-government; a deputy member of the human rights committee; a deputy member of the European integration committee; and a member of the European Union–Serbia stabilization and association committee.
-She is once again the leader of Serbia's parliamentary friendship group with Trinidad and Tobago and is a member of the friendship groups with Australia, Austria, Bosnia and Herzegovina, Bulgaria, Caribbean countries (Antigua and Barbuda, Barbados, Belize, Dominica, Haiti, St. Lucia, St. Kitts and Nevis), China, the Democratic Republic of the Congo, Denmark, Egypt, Eswatini, Greece, Hungary, Ireland, Japan, Liechtenstein, New Zealand and the Pacific Island countries (Vanuatu, Tuvalu, Fiji, Nauru, Palau, Papua New Guinea, Solomon Islands), Slovakia, Spain, Suriname, Sweden, and Venezuela.
+In the term that followed, she was a member of the agriculture committee and the stabilization and association committee, and a deputy member of the defence committee, the human rights committee, the European integration committee, and the judiciary committee.
+She was again the leader of Serbia's parliamentary friendship group with Trinidad and Tobago and was a member of twenty-one other friendship groups.

+Radović appeared in the thirteenth position on the SPS's list in the 2023 parliamentary election and was elected to a third term when the list won eighteen seats.
+She is now a member of the agriculture committee, a deputy member of the environmental protection committee and the European integration committee, a member of the subcommittee on monitoring the agricultural situation in marginal areas with difficult working conditions, the leader of Serbia's parliamentary friendship group with Eswatini, and a member of the twenty-three other friendship groups.

+She was also re-elected to the Priboj municipal assembly in the 2023 Serbian local elections, which were held concurrently with the parliamentary vote.
+The governing Serbian Progressive Party ran a combined list with the SPS in Priboj; Radović appeared in the eighth position and was elected when the list won a majority victory with twenty-three out of forty-one seats.

+In March 2024, Radović was one of five Serbian parliamentarians who served as international observers for the 2024 Russian presidential election.
+She was elected as a member of the SPS presidency on 17 July 2024.